kstenerud/dogma/v1/dogma_v1.md

     Creates an expression that matches big endian ieee754 binary infinity values of size `bit_count` whose sign matches the `sign` values set.
-One or two matches will be made (positive infinity, negative infinity) depending on whether the `sign` values include both positive and negative values or not.
+One or two matches will be made (positive infinity, negative infinity) depending on whether the `sign` values include both positive and negative values or not (0 counts as positive).

     `bit_count` must be a valid size according to ieee754 binary.
     """;

 nan(bit_count: uinteger, payload: sintegers): bits =
     """
-    Creates an expression that matches every big endian ieee754 binary NaN value size `bit_count` with the given payload values set.
+    Creates an expression that matches every big endian ieee754 binary NaN value of size `bit_count` with the given payload values set.

     NaN payloads can be positive or negative, up to the min/max value allowed for a NaN payload in a float of the given size (10 bits for float-16, 23 bits for float32, etc).